top of page

 H & B down tools

-B(to Hobby): Oh give me back my sledgehammer – you gormless poltroon!
-Greece is paradise - I suspect the air will make me a poet yet – and is rotten with wild eyes like the roe
+B(thumps H): Oh give me back that sledgehammer, you lumbering lothario!
+Greece is paradise (breathes deep) - I suspect the air will make me a poet yet - and is rotten with wild eyes like the roe

 Mother eyes Byron’s gold tasselled uniform, thrown casually over the table